st-shourov12/st-shourov12/README.md

 # 👋Hi there!
 MD.
 Mirazul Islam Shourov

-### Front End Developer | Building Modern Web Experiences
+### MERN Stack Developer | Building Modern Web Experiences

 </div>

 ## 👨‍💻 About Me

-I'm a passionate **Front End Developer** who loves building modern, responsive, and user-friendly web applications.
+I'm a passionate **MERN Stack Developer** who loves building modern, responsive, and user-friendly web applications.
 I enjoy turning ideas into reality through clean code and creative problem-solving.
 I am exploring NEXT.JS or I’m working on a percel type website.
 Always eager to learn new technologies and improve my skills in the ever-evolving world of web development!

 ---